An Added Insurance: Yeast starters are one of the biggest insurances a homebrewer can do to help their beer.

 I do see the benefit of making a starter when your starting gravity shoots closer to 1.070 or higher.
-However, I do not make it a habit to make a starter for beers with a gravity lower than 1.070.
+However, I do not make it a habit to make my own yeast starter for beers with a gravity lower than 1.070.

 Another Barrel Project